lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 # Advanced Dirac

-At this point we have used Ganga for a number of things related to Davinci and basic file management.
-However, Ganga is a much more flexible tool that.
+At this point we have used Ganga for a number of things related to DaVinci and basic file management.
+However, Ganga is a much more flexible tool than that.
 Using `Python` and `IPython` we can set up more complicated workflows that manage much of your analysis for you!

 {% objectives "Learning Objectives" %}